Cooking On The Ranch

 FAQ’s

-How Many Tacos Per Person?
+How Many Carnitas Tacos Per Person?

-Storing and Freezing
+Storing, Reheating and Freezing

-• You can store any left over pork in an air tight container in the refrigerator up to 4 days.
+• Refrigerator: Store any leftovers in an airtight container in the refrigerator for up to four days.

 Instant Pot carnitas recipe.
 Pork tacos on a soft white corn taco shell garnished with sliced radishes, cotija cheese, and cilantro